HeardLibrary/workshops/_posts/2016-01-22-github-ed-tech.md

 **Pull Requests**

 Pull Requests are the key to collaboration on GitHub.
 Using a **pull request**, you are proposing changes and requesting that someone pull in your contributions.
-In GitHub, pull requests allow you to compare the content of two branches, and the changes, additions and subtractions are shown in green and red and called **diffs**.
+In GitHub, pull requests allow you to compare the content of two branches.
+The changes, additions, and subtractions are shown in green and red and called **diffs**.

 Think of pull requests as a way to start a conversation where you can get feedback on the development process.
 You can also use GitHub's @mention system to ask for feedback from specific people.

-We're going to open a pull request for our own repository and merge it ourself for practice.
+We are going to open a pull request for our own repository and merge it ourself for practice.
 Click on the Pull Request icon in the side bar on the right.
 With our pull request, we can also closed the Issue about the README file we opened earlier.
 In the comments section of pull request, include the following text **fixes #** and number of the issue which in this case is 1.

 ![Imgur](http://i.imgur.com/whLHZ8q.png)